tonk-labs/dappicom/notes/trace.md

 Step should be incremented every time there is a read or write operation

 If there is a read or write to a mirror, we just change it to read/write from the source.
 This means memory space 0x0800 - 0x1FFF is effectively unused by the CPU.
+Why do we want unused memory space?
+It saves us on hashing page retrievals in the prover.
+If we can cluster the memory accesses, then we'll have less pages to retrieve and hash for the continuations.

 0x0100-0x01FF is where the 256-bytes of stack exist

 We do the same with NES PPU registers, it's simply the registers 0x2000-0x2007 and we fill these with dummy writes.
 Any reads/writes to the mirrors are rewritten in the trace.
-This makes 0x2008 - 0x3FFF unused.
+This makes 0x2008 - 0x3FFF unused — howver, we will now use 0x2008 - 0x200D for the registers.
+Those will be written to the trace using symbols which are then converted by a reformatting script (which feeds the trace into the prover).

 We do the same with NES APU registers, 0x4000 - 0x4015 filled with dummy writes